Il Ngwesi Eco-Lodge: Our full report

 Just being at Il Ngwesi and walking along its network of sandy footpaths is rewarding.
 As you make your way from your room to the pool or dining terrace, you're almost enveloped in greenery at certain times of year, and you may spot dik-diks and other smaller wildlife foraging in the undergrowth.
 The birdlife is wonderful, and Von der Decken's hornbills are particularly common and tame.
 Birders can happily expect to sit for hours on their decks with binoculars in hand and from December to March there are always Palearctic migrants in the area.
-At the height of the long dry season – roughly from and from July to October – Il Ngwesi's waterhole attracts game from a wide radius, including large herds of elephants that file along the valley.
+At the height of the long dry season – roughly from July to October – Il Ngwesi's waterhole attracts game from a wide radius, including large herds of elephants that file along the valley.
 On our last visit we were delighted to view wild dogs and striped hyena at the waterhole early one morning.
 If you want to get closer to the waterhole you can be accompanied down the hillside to a bench and lookout point that serves as an informal hide.